sunpy/ndcube/docs/explaining_ndcube/metadata.rst

 .. code-block:: python

   >>> meta.key_comments["name"]
-  "Each planet in the solar system has a name."
+  'Each planet in the solar system has a name.'

 Now let's discuss how to initialize how to `~ndcube.NDMeta` with axis-aware metadata.
 (Here, we will specifically consider grid-aligned metadata.
 Axis-aligned metadata is assigned in the same way.
 But see the :ref:`assigning_axis_aligned_metadata` section for more details.)